cloudmind23/RAG-AI-Knowledge-Base/README.md

 ![FAISS](https://img.shields.io/badge/FAISS-Meta-0064E0?style=flat&logo=meta&logoColor=white)
 ![Claude](https://img.shields.io/badge/Claude-Anthropic-D97757?style=flat&logo=anthropic&logoColor=white)

-A self-hosted Retrieval-Augmented Generation (RAG) API.
-Ingest your documents, then ask natural-language questions, the API finds the most relevant passages and uses Claude to generate a grounded answer backed by your data.
+A self-hosted Retrieval-Augmented Generation (RAG) API — your mission control for intelligent document search.
+Upload your documents, then broadcast natural-language questions across your knowledge base.
+The engine locks onto the most relevant passages and deploys Claude to generate a grounded answer backed by your data, not the void of hallucination.

 ![Swagger UI](assets/swagger_ui.png)

+---

-## Why RAG?
+## Mission Briefing — Why RAG?

-Large language models are powerful but frozen in time — they only know what they were trained on, and they'll confidently hallucinate facts they were never taught.
+Large language models are powerful but frozen in time — like light from a distant star, they only carry what they knew at launch.
+They'll confidently fabricate facts from dark matter they were never trained on.
 Fine-tuning is expensive and goes stale the moment your data changes.

-RAG solves both problems: instead of baking knowledge into model weights, it retrieves the relevant passages from *your* documents at query time and hands them to the model as context.
+RAG solves both problems: instead of baking knowledge into model weights, it retrieves the relevant passages from *your* documents at query time and hands them to the model as live mission data.
 The model stays general-purpose; the knowledge stays fresh and under your control.

-This project makes that pattern production-ready — a self-hosted API you can point at any document corpus and query over HTTP, with no data ever leaving your infrastructure.
+This project makes that pattern mission-ready — a self-hosted API you can point at any document corpus and query over HTTP, with no data ever leaving your infrastructure.

+---

-## How it works
+## Flight Plan — How It Works

-1. **Ingest** — upload files (PDF, DOCX, TXT, MD) or POST raw text.
-Documents are chunked and embedded using a local sentence-transformer model (`all-MiniLM-L6-v2`, ~90 MB, downloads automatically on first use).
+1. **Dock & Ingest** — upload files (PDF, DOCX, TXT, MD) or POST raw text.
+Documents are chunked and embedded using a local sentence-transformer model (`all-MiniLM-L6-v2`, ~90 MB, downloads automatically on first launch).
-2. **Store** — embeddings are persisted in a local FAISS index (`./data/faiss_index/`) that survives server restarts.
+2. **Orbit & Store** — embeddings are persisted in a local FAISS index (`./data/faiss_index/`) that survives server restarts, holding your knowledge in stable orbit.
-3. **Query** — ask a question; the API retrieves the top-k most relevant chunks and sends them as context to Claude, which generates an answer without hallucinating beyond the provided material.
+3. **Transmit & Query** — broadcast a question; the API retrieves the top-k most relevant chunks and sends them as mission context to Claude, which generates an answer without drifting beyond the provided material.
 A streaming endpoint delivers tokens in real time via Server-Sent Events.

+---

-## Features
+## Payload Manifest — Features

 - **File ingestion**: PDF, DOCX, DOC, TXT, MD
 - **Text ingestion**: POST raw text with optional metadata